google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Accepting Submissions

-To set clear expectations for what monitors would find in a log, and to avoid being overloaded by invalid submissions, the log MUST NOT accept any submission until it has verified that the submitted certificate or precertificate chains to an accepted trust anchor.
-While there are no security implications to a log accepting a submission that does not chain to one of its accepted trust anchors, doing so would put additional burden on monitors that inspect log entries.
+To ensure that logged certificates and precertificates are attributable to a known trust anchor, and to set clear expectations for what monitors would find in a log, and to avoid being overloaded by invalid submissions, the log MUST NOT accept any submission until it has verified that the submitted certificate or precertificate chains to an accepted trust anchor.
-Additionally, there are no provisions in the protocol for a log to indicate that a particular submission was erroneously accepted.

 The log MUST NOT use other sources of intermediate CA certificates to attempt certification path construction; instead, it MUST only use the intermediate CA